 One of the main features of A/B testing is the ability to target specific users in a test.

-You can target the following types of users on the Build A/B Test screen of the resource A/B test wizard:
+You can target the following types of users on the Build A/B Test screen of the resource A/B test workflow:

 - All Users – anybody who uses the app is a participant.